tenzir/tenzir/changelog/next/features/4805--tql2-from-to.md

-The new `from` operator can be used to easily read in most resources in one go.
+We have added the `from` operator that allows you to easily onboard data from most sources.
-For example, you can now write `from "https://example.com/file.json.gz"` and the operator will automatically deduce the load operator, compression and format.
+For example, you can now write `from "https://example.com/file.json.gz"` to automatically deduce the load operator, compression, and format.

-The new `to` operator can be used to easily send data to most resources in one go.
+We have added the `to` operator that allows you to easily send data to most destinations.
-For example, you can now write `to "ftps://example.com/file.json.gz"` and the operator will automatically deduce the save operator, compression and format.
+For example, you can now write `to "ftps://example.com/file.json.gz"` to automatically deduce the save operator, compression, and format.

+You can use the new `subnet(string)` function to parse strings as subnets.